 We thought we’d take advantage of some free time this summer and make our own ice cream.
 After all, how tough could it be?
 But by the time we had Googled a recipe (found plenty that did not require a machine) and made a list of ingredients we needed, the enthusiasm had waned, and we decided it would probably be best if we left the ice cream making to our favorite ice cream shop and enjoy the fruits of their labor!

 From good quality ice cream chains founded right here in New England to one-of-a-kind specialty shops, there are plenty of places for Boston families to satisfy that need for something cold and sweet to beat the heat.
-Read on to find some of our favorite ice cream and frozen yogurt experiences.
+Read on to find some of our favorite ice cream spots in Boston and the nearby suburbs.

 18 North Road, Bedford and 68 Thoreau Street, Concord